mprey/pokedex3/README.md

 # pokedex3
-Pokedex app for iOS 10
+Pokedex app for iOS 10 powered by the PokeAPI